pdeford/tools/README.md

                         Whether to generate a scatter plot or a density plot.
                         (Default: scatter)
   --xy-lim              make the x and y limits have the same axis limits.
+  -r, --line            Print correlation and equation of the least-squares
+                        line of best fit.
 ```

 **Usage:**